jrandleman/EScheme/doc/primitives.md

 Optionally include <docstring> to yield further details on the procedure's intended purpose in the <help> menu.

+Optionally include keyword types to perform runtime type checks!
+Argument types are placed prior their names, and the return type is placed prior the parameter/name clause.
+For example, (define :int (f :list x) (length x)) ensures <x> is a list, and that <f> returns an integer.
+  => See <type-system> in <Topics> for more details on EScheme's types!

 Aliased by <def>.
 ```